martinzdev/fivem-csharp/README.md

 ## Overview

 The DI system provides a lightweight, custom-built container for managing service registration and resolution, specifically designed for FiveM environments.
-It supports constructor injection, singleton instances, interface-to-implementation mapping, and factory methods.
+It supports constructor injection, singleton instances, interface-to-implementation mapping, factory methods, and **attribute-based automatic registration** using decorators.

 ## Architecture